-Q: Will union employees be included on the calibration plans?
+Q: Will union employees be included on the calibration plans with the rest of their unit?

 A: No. Union employees will be excluded from the merit plans and managed through a separate process, the timing of which is contingent upon negotiations dictated by each union's Collective Bargaining Agreement.